tasesmuemils/100DaysOfCode/README.md

 # day 23 27.11.2017
 This is my first line in file threw terminal with git :) I finished The Coding Train tutorials on GIT/Github.
 I think I know the basics now and I can`t wait to work on real projects with others on git/GitHub (waiting email to Voyage 3 session).

+# day 24 28.11.2017
+I came back to Jon Duckets JavaScript book.
+Still on chapter 3.
+Functions, methods and objects, but I taking notes down very serously and I realy try to understand the concept of every page.
+Also, I been added to Chingu Voyage session Slack channel.
+Lot`s of info, new stuff and new peoples, but everything is great for now :)